little-book-of/algorithms/books/en-US/book.md

    What's the time complexity?

-2. Write an algorithm that's O(n log n) ,  hint: merge sort!
+2. Write an algorithm that's $O(n \log n)$ (hint: merge sort).

 3. Identify the best, worst, and average-case complexities for linear search and binary search.

-Learning Big-O is like learning a new language ,  once you're fluent, you can *see* how code grows before you even run it.
+Learning Big-O is like learning a new language, once you're fluent, you can see how code grows before you even run it.

 ### 4. Algorithmic Paradigms (Greedy, Divide and Conquer, DP)

 Once you can measure performance, it's time to explore how algorithms are designed.
-Behind every clever solution is a guiding paradigm ,  a way of thinking about problems.
+Behind every clever solution is a guiding paradigm, a way of thinking about problems.

 Three of the most powerful are: